Huawei NZ appoints new general manager for Consumer Business Group

 Moreover, Huawei has also announced it will invest up to $400 million toward research and development in New Zealand over the next five years.

-This investment includes plans to work with local partners to build a New Zealand cloud data centre, open an Innovation Lab in both Christchurch and the Victoria University of Wellington this year, and extend the Future University Student Programme to 100 ICT students.
+This investment includes plans to work with local partners to build a New Zealand cloud data center, open an Innovation Lab in both Christchurch and the Victoria University of Wellington this year, and extend the Future University Student Programme to 100 ICT students.